pingcap/docs/sql-statements/sql-statement-show-bindings.md

 # SHOW BINDINGS

-The `SHOW BINDINGS` statement is used to display information about all created SQL BIND.
+The `SHOW BINDINGS` statement is used to display information about all created SQL bindings.

 ## Statement Diagram